Story: Sri Lankans

 Page 2 – Community

-In 2001 Sri Lankans comprised 3% of the Asian population of New Zealand.
+In 2013 Sri Lankans comprised over 2% of the Asian population of New Zealand.
 Of Asians, they were most likely to hold a formal qualification and to work in white-collar occupations.
 Large numbers of Sri Lankans worked in health professions, business and property services, and the retail and manufacturing sectors.
 Most lived in Auckland and Wellington, with smaller populations in Waikato, Manawatū–Wanganui, Canterbury and elsewhere.

 One result of recent Sri Lankan immigration is the increased number of Theravada Buddhists in New Zealand.
 Sri Lankan Buddhist centres include the Sri Lankaramaya Temple in Auckland.
 Maintaining religious practices – Buddhist, Hindu, Muslim or Christian – has been a way for all Sri Lankan groups to assert their particular cultural identities.